 Obstetrics & Gynecology.
 She is responsible for interacting with authors, editors, and other staff for content review, journal style, and getting journal content to the publisher.
 Denise has worked for the College since March 2006.

 Randi Y. Zung is the Editorial Administrator for

 Obstetrics & Gynecology.
-He is responsible for providing general administrative support to the editorial office and for assisting the Associate Editors with the review of manuscripts.
-Daniel has worked for the College since September 2015.
-He received an MPS in Publishing from The George Washington University and a BA in English and Anthropology from The College of William & Mary.
+She is responsible for general administrative support to the editorial office and for assisting the Associate Editors with the review of manuscripts.
+Emily has worked for the College since July 2020.